Trapigtrogen/Teflon-Logger/readme.md

 # Discord logging bot
-The bot uses discord.js v12 which requires node.js v12 or newer
+The bot uses discord.js v12 which requires node.js v12 or newer.\
+Should work on multiple servers at the same time but only one admin channel can be inputted at the moment.

 ## Features:
 - Logs all channels that it has permissions to read